cozybeatz/TalentQl-Pipeline-Assesment/DETAILS.md

 };
 ```

-10. II declare another utility function that checks if we are at the first page and disables the previous button
+10. I declare another utility function that checks if we are at the first page and disables the previous button

 ```js
 const checkForPrevPageEnd = () => {